 The hard way and the easy way

 This is a scenario that most of us have faced at some point.
-Our data is spread across multiple spreadsheets and we need to bring it all together into one sheet.
+Our data is spread across multiple spreadsheets and we need to consolidate them into one sheet.
 Sometimes, we also want to "lookup" and add new columns from other sheets to not just combine, but also map, the data.
 I will handle the data mapping in another blog post—for now, let's just combine data coming from multiple sources.

 To start off, let's assume that you have the same number of columns to import and they contain the same data.
 E.g., sales by reps from different locations.
 You're combining the same data (sales in $$'s, sales rep's name, etc.) across these sheets.